RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for Valve Steam Deck

 As the Steam Deck is essentially a Linux desktop computer with a custom user interface, there is really not much specifically to consider when running ES-DE compared to any other Linux-based operating system.
 There is a specific AppImage available for the Steam Deck though that is recommended to use, as a number of settings will be tuned for the best possible experience on this device.

+Another approach is to install ES-DE using [EmuDeck](https://www.emudeck.com) which will automatically download the latest Steam Deck release.

 For Flatpak releases of some emulators you may need to give extra permissions to be able to launch games placed on external devices such as a memory card.
 This is the case for instance for melonDS and RPCS3.
 The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 The option you need to enable is _All system files_ in the _Filesystem_ section.